KM - KNOWLEDGE Management Capability

 A SMARTer way to digitalize your knowledge

-Knowledge is one of the most valuable assets in your organization.
-The key driver to success in any system or software project is to
+Knowledge is one of the most valuable assets in an organization.
+The key to success in any system or software project is the reuse of knowledge assets.
+These include engineers’ explicit and tacit knowledge and guidelines defining organizational know-how.

-Knowledge should therefore be gathered from different sources, stored in secure repositories, and accessed by the appointed person at the appropriate time.
+Knowledge should therefore be gathered from different sources, stored in a secure repository, and accessed by the appointed person at the appropriate time.

-KM – KNOWLEDGE Management Capability allows you to manage knowledge from the systems engineering point of view and to store valuable information from requirements, models, system architectures, and other documents in a common System Knowledge Base.
+KM – KNOWLEDGE Manager allows you to manage knowledge from a systems engineering point of view.
+You can also store valuable information from requirements, models, system architectures, and other documents in a System Knowledge Data Base.

 Quality